 Although the project remains a work in progress, Parr was able to finish the literature review and present the team’s findings at the Utah Nurses Association Conference during her senior year.
 Now, she works as a nurse in the emergency room at Utah Valley Hospital.

 “Being involved in research really enhanced the broad spectrum of my education and helped me realize the importance of an evidence-based practice and how it helps create safety,” said Parr.
-“I think research is the key to a post-baccalaureate education and progress in nursing, so doing it as an undergraduate student put me a step ahead that much quicker.”Donate to BYU Nursing Donate to BYU
+“I think research is the key to a post-baccalaureate education and progress in nursing, so doing it as an undergraduate student put me a step ahead that much quicker.”Donate to BYU Nursing Give to BYU